Vargasavour Recipes

 Storage

-Store the torn doner meat in an airtight container for up to 4 days.
+Store the torn doner kebab meat in an airtight container for up to 4 days.
 Let it cool completely before sealing to prevent excess moisture buildup.

 Try These Recipes Next!